nseniak/opwatch/README.md

 ### Prerequisites

-Opwatch requires at least Java 8.
+Opwatch requires the Java JDK at least version 8.
 To install Java, we recommend that you use [Oracle’s installation documentation](http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).

 ### Download and installation